Inncee81/33nano/Resources/Resources.md

 - Banksy (British) when it comes to his provocative messages conveyed through his graffiti art.
 - Vitaly S Alexius (russian) when it comes to his new art genre, dreaminism

+8. **Who are your music influences?**
+- oksami for his music fusion of a wide range of genres and love for pixel art
+- Epic rap battles of history when it comes to lyricism
+- Unknown P & Big Shaq for the ability to sing in an accent ans as a character, instead of themselves
+-
 </details>

 </span>